lexfeathers/lexfeathers.ca/posts/the-tree-the-rot-the-bloom.md

 This album has a lot of different textures and emotional colours to it.
 There's moody, grieving darkness (_Vocoder Pop_), quivering love and devotion (_Where The River Goes_, _Garden Girl_), and joyful exploration of gender and sex (_Lace_, _Evening_).

 Erin is a brilliant sound designer, which is apparent in the intricate crystalline and oozing structures she's built for these songs.
-The record feels like a transition between two emotional worlds, where there's the fearful, grief-stricken and horror-tinged first leg followed by the intimate, rabbitlike curiosity and explosive joi de vivre of the back half.
+The record feels like a transition between two emotional worlds, where there's the fearful, grief-stricken and horror-tinged first leg followed by the intimate, rabbitlike curiosity and explosive joie de vivre of the back half.

 I got to be a somewhat important part of the recording and writing process, which I'm super stoked about!
 I had a hand in the production of a couple tracks (_Where The River Goes_, _Lace_) and wrote the lyrics for _Garden Girl_ [as part of this improvised live performance](../voidfemmes-sixninehaus-2024/)!
 There were a couple funny moments in the recording process that feel like they would be fun for me to document, so I've written about them here.